-Tips for having a heart-healthy holidayDecember 21st, 2012 in Cardiology
+Tips for having a heart-healthy holidayDecember 21, 2012 by Veronica Mcguire in Medicine & Health / Cardiology

 (Medical Xpress)—It's the season of joy, peace and goodwill, but it's also the time of year that brings a spike in heart attacks with most occurring on Christmas Day, Boxing Day and New Year's Day.

 Dubbed by heart researchers as the "Merry Christmas Coronary," it can be triggered by stressful events or other risk factors, says cardiologist Dr. Greg Curnew, an associate clinical professor of medicine of McMaster's Michael G. DeGroote School of Medicine, on staff at Hamilton Health Sciences.

 A heart attack – caused by a rupture of plaque in the wall of a coronary artery - strikes when you least suspect it, says Curnew.
 "It's like a volcano erupting."

 Most heart deaths occur out of hospital, with one in four of those dying within one hour of their first-ever symptoms.
 He outlines heart attack signs as: